kevinchen93/google-homepage/README.md

 # Google Homepage Project

-This purpose of this project was to deconstruct and rebuild a webpage as accurately as possible.
+This purpose of this project was to deconstruct and rebuild a web page as accurately as possible.
-The provided webpage was the [google homepage](https://www.google.com/) at the time.
+The provided web page was the [google homepage](https://www.google.com/) at the time.

 This is a project from [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/html-css).

 ## Pre-Project Thoughts

-Note: At this point I only have basic HTML, CSS, Chrome Dev Tool, and Git skills.
+Note: At this point I only have basic HTML, CSS, Chrome Dev Tools, and Git skills.
 I will do my best!

 ## Post-Project Thoughts